Friday, January 1, 2010

 And indeed, when the time came, Joseph stood before Pharaoh and spoke plainly: “My father bound me with an oath.”

-Pharaoh, ever mindful of law and obligation, had little choice but to reluctantly agree.
+Pharaoh mindful of law and obligation, had no choice but to grant the request.
 “Go.
-Bury your father as he made you swear.”
+Bury your father as you swore.”

-Jacob’s wisdom was clear.
-His request was for an act of chesed—a son’s love for his father.
-But by making Joseph swear, he made sure it also carried the weight of emet—a binding obligation.
+Jacob formulated his request with wisdom.
+It was for an act of chesed—a son’s love for his father.
+But by making Joseph swear, he made sure it also carried the weight of emet— a binding obligation.

-Like Ezra’s financial gift to his friend, it was kindness wrapped in duty—allowing Joseph to honor his vow and bury his father in the ancestral cave that Abraham had purchased in Hebron.
+Much like the wealthy man's financial gift, which was both kindness and duty, Jacob’s final wish was kindness wrapped in an obligation, allowing Joseph to honor his father by burying him in the ancestral cave that Abraham had purchased in Hebron.

 (Adapted from Mishlei Yaakov, pp. 103-104)